BeyondtheAverage/behavioural-evaluation-ai/README.md

 Examines how AI judgements change under identical conditions.

 Finds that variation is not random, but concentrated at decision boundaries where interpretation is required.

 ---

+#### When a Decision Does Not Resolve
+**Persistent indeterminacy in AI judgement**

+Identifies a distinct pattern where judgements remain stable but do not resolve into a definitive classification.

+Shows that stability alone does not imply a usable decision.

+---